 Forget them.
 Your fitness journey is about nourishing and training your body to help you lead your best life, and only you get a say in what that means.
 If you want a rounder booty, get those squats.
 If you want to be stronger, get acquainted with the free weights section.
 If you want more range of motion, experiment with stretches and yoga positions.
 You don’t owe anyone else your body, and that goes for your wellness plan.

 As we prepare to enter a new year, I hope that everyone can have these realizations and more as they explore what it means to be happy and healthy.
-Let’s enter 2019 with kindness in our hearts, both for others and for ourselves.
+Let’s enter the year with kindness in our hearts, both for others and for ourselves.

 What are your health goals for the new year?
 Share with us on social media by tagging @cfashionista.